t1/junit-5-structure-demo/README.md

 This looks like a simple change, but it can cause some nasty behavior:
 You'll have to set these fields for every test, or you may accidentally inherit them from tests that ran before, i.e. your tests depend on the execution order.
-This will bend the time-space-continuum when you try to debug it.
-So be extra careful.
+This will bend the time-space-continuum when you try to debug it, so be extra careful.
 It's probably worth resetting everything to `null` in a top level `@BeforeEach`.
 Note that `@BeforeEach` methods from super classes are executed before those in sub classes, and the `@BeforeEach` of the container class is executed before everything else.